 You should choose someone that understands financial matters and business.

-A Power Of Attorney becomes void when you pass away and does not affect your Will.
+It will be void when you pass away and does not affect your Will.
 Your Executor named in your Will takes over from your Attorney at death.

 Organise a consultation with an experienced accountant…